What does really matter in image goal navigation?

-We generated a probing dataset by combining the 3D scene datasets Gibson~\cite{xiazamirhe2018gibsonenv}, MP3D~\cite{chang2018matterport3d}, and HM3D~\cite{ramakrishnan2021hm3d}, following their standard train/val scene splits, as done in ~\cite{CrocoNav2024}.
-We sample pairs of points randomly in the scene, calculate the shortest path between them, then extract 10 intermediate poses on the path.
+As in~\cite{CrocoNav2024}, we generated a probing dataset by combining the 3D scene datasets Gibson~\cite{xiazamirhe2018gibsonenv}, MP3D~\cite{chang2018matterport3d}, and HM3D~\cite{ramakrishnan2021hm3d}, following their standard train/val scene splits.
+We sample pairs of points randomly in the scene, calculate the shortest path between them, and extract 10 intermediate poses on the path.
 These 10 poses are then each combined with the end point to form pairs of observation $\mathbf{o}$ and goal $\mathbf{g}$.
-GT for relative pose is directly available from the simulator, and visibility can be estimated from the two point clouds generated from the respective images.
+Ground-truth for relative pose is directly available from the simulator, and visibility can be estimated from the two point clouds generated from the respective images.
 We generated around 68M image pairs total.

 We train the probing heads $p$ with a loss combining all three components, translation, rotation and visibility, where pose supervision is switched off when visibility is low,

 where $i$ indexes image pairs over the probing dataset, $\mathbf{t}_i^*, \mathbf{R}_i^*, v_i^*$ denote ground truth values, $\mathbf{1_.}$ is the binary indicator function, $|.|$ denotes the $L_1$ loss and $\tau$ is a threshold.